Skip to content

 With major world events coming to our region over the next several years, such as the Olympics, now is the time to advocate for bold action to address the crisis.

-Building Electrification and EV Issues
+Building Electrification, Decarbonization, and EV Issues

 Simultaneously, California has committed to ban the sale of gas-powered vehicles by 2035, with cities around LA County looking to mandate electric vehicle (EV) infrastructure in our members’ parking lots.